auth0/docs/articles/private-cloud/onboarding/onboarding-requirements.md

 ## Tenant administrators

 We will request a list of email addresses for your tenant administrators for you App Tenant and Auth0 Dashboard.
 Note that tenant administrators can invite other administrators.
-If you have a Development environment, these can be different for Development and Production.
+If you have a Pre-production environment, these can be different for Pre-production and Production.

 ## Group email address